tyreer/learning-notes/clean_coder.md

  - Acceptance tests help to demand a standard of detailed communication
  - Developers, stakeholders and testers all understand what the plan for the system behavior is
-   - Considering the the general desire to hand wave away complexity during discussions, this is a challenging task.
+   - Considering the common desire to hand wave away complexity during discussions, this is a challenging task.
 It looks deceptively simple in writing, but the actual work of clearly specifying is rigorous
    - "Professional developers make it their responsibility" to work with all parties to know what is about to  be built

 #### Automation